A Day in the Park with Barney: Music

+Promotion

+To promote the attraction, Universal held sing-along shows with Barney during the month of April and began running television commercials about it in select markets.
+For a couple of weeks, leading up to the opening, Universal ran a cryptic message about the attraction and its opening date on about fifty billboards throughout central Florida.
+The purple signs carried no mention or picture of Barney and were written in several languages, which prompted several phone calls.

+The biggest marketing push occurred with a specialty painted Lynx bus advertising the attraction, which stopped in Boston and Philadelphia for sing-along shows and other cities to deliver Barney toys to children through police departments.
+Originally, the tour was meant to be a full concert to go from Boston all the way down the east coast of the United States but it was cut in half and performed at specific venues.
+Some venues that the concerts took place in included Boston, Massachusetts, Philadelphia, Pennsylvania and Norman, Oklahoma.

 Closure

 On March 16, 2020, due to the COVID-19 pandemic in Florida, the show was temporarily closed along with the rest of the Universal Orlando Resort.
 It reopened during the resort's reopening in June 2020 but was closed again on August 9, 2020, which was temporary at the time.
 On February 3, 2021, Universal Orlando publicly announced on their Twitter account that the show had permanently closed, effective that day.
 The entire Barney courtyard was removed of its theming and the indoor theater and stage was repurposed to DreamWorks Destination, an indoor meet-and-greet with characters from DreamWorks Animation franchises, such as Po from Kung Fu Panda, Princess Poppy from Trolls, King Julien from Madagascar, among others from each franchise.